Morse index, Betti numbers and singular set of bounded area minimal hypersurfaces: A two-piece decomposition for minimal surfaces in dimension

 \subsection{Genus of $\Sigma_{\leq N_0}$}

 A closed subset $X$ of a $2$-dimensional surface $\Sigma$ will be said to have genus at most $\gamma$ if there is a compact $2$-dimensional submanifold with boundary of $\Sigma$ with genus at most $\gamma$ and containing $X$.
-The non-sheeted part $\Sigma_{\leq N_0}$ has genus bounded linearly by the Morse index as follows:
+The genus of a compact surface is the genus of the closed surface obtained by gluing disks along the boundary circles.
+A planar surface is a surface that can be embedded in the plane; those surfaces have genus $0$.